-In our last article we explored how COVID-19 is changing the contraception landscape across the entire ecosystem.
+In our last articles we discussed the trends in women’s health and we explored how COVID-19 is changing the contraception landscape across the entire ecosystem.
 We were encouraged to learn that:

 - Some women reconsidered their approach to contraception due to

 - Clinicians are revamping their service to offer telehealth when and where it’s needed.

 - More women are opting for long lasting effective contraceptives.